Josabeth Sjöberg: Biography

 Sjöberg was born in Stockholm, Sweden.
 She came from a family in the upper ranks of the bourgeoisie.
 Her mother, Johanna Fredrika Wibergsson (1771–1831), was an actor and singer who spent most of her time reading.
-Her father, Nils Sjöberg. was a Chancellor at the Royal Swedish Army Materiel Administration (Krigskollegium), although he may have been musically talented as well.
+Her father, Nils Sjöberg. was a Chancellor at the War College, although he may have been musically talented as well.
 Johanna died when Josabeth was eighteen and Nils followed two years later, leaving her without a means of support.
 As a result her older brother, Nils, who was a Master Builder's apprentice, became her guardian.
 They shared an apartment with a widow until she got married, then Josabeth lived by herself.

 At that time, it was common for young women of that social stratum to receive music and drawing lessons.
 It would appear that she was otherwise self-taught.
 Living very frugally and moving frequently, she was able to support herself doing occasional illustrations for the publisher, Sigfrid Flodin (1827– 1909), and giving music lessons for the guitar and piano.
 She may also have worked as a governess.
 An inheritance in the 1860s did little to change her lifestyle, although a change in her painting style indicates that she may have used some of the money for drawing lessons.